Division of Imaging Science and Technology

 Masters in Biomedical Engineering

-The faculty in the division supervises masters students and ensures excellent exposure of engineering students to clinical environment incuding implementation of technology.
+The faculty in the division supervises masters students and ensures excellent exposure of engineering students to clinical environment including implementation of technology.

 Masters in Imaging